RKaseman/unit-04-game-crystal-collector/README.md

 #
 I incorporate [processing.js](http://processingjs.org/) in my projects whenever I can.

 After research and refactoring, the game now looks and behaves like I envisioned in the beginning.
 The fish randomize appearance when they're clicked.
-I cleaned up more of the code, and it's mobile responsive.
+I cleaned up the code, and it's mobile responsive.